Dimensional Fund Advisors Ltd. : Form 8.3 - MICRO FOCUS INTERNATIONAL - Ordinary Shares

 TOTAL:

 *Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 115,749 shares.
-Please note, there were net transfers in of 180 shares.
+Please note, there were net transfers out of 14232 shares.

 All interests and all short positions should be disclosed.